 The United States spends over $60 billion annually on nuclear weapons – more than the other eight nuclear-armed States combined.
 This colossal amount of spending on nuclear weapons is unnecessary, regardless of whether or not you support unilateral nuclear disarmament by the United States, or conditional nuclear deterrence until there is a multilateral nuclear abolition agreement by all nuclear armed States.

-Senator Markey and Representative Blumenauer have introduced the Smarter Approach to Nuclear Expenditure (SANE) Act, which calls for minimal deterrence (until global nuclear disarmament is agreed), which could be served by spending approximately 1/3 of the current nuclear weapons budget (Senator Markey is pictured above introducing the SANE Act).
+Senator Markey and Representative Blumenauer have introduced the Smarter Approach to Nuclear Expenditure (SANE) Act, which calls for minimal deterrence (until global nuclear disarmament is agreed).
+This could be served by cancelling some of the current (and proposed new) nuclear weapons systems, cutting at least 1/3 off the nuclear weapons budget and saving between $100 and $200 billion over the next ten years (Senator Markey is pictured above introducing the SANE Act).

 However, even this moderate approach can only get the support of a handful of congress-members.
 Why?
 Because the United States corporations manufacturing nuclear weapons and their delivery systems are too powerful a lobby for even the moderate democrats to oppose.